-The nostalgic English countryside style, inspired by autumn hedgerows and woodlands and with some quirky modern touches, is a big trend in interiors at the moment.
+The nostalgic English countryside style, inspired by farmland, hedgerows, meadows and woodlands, with some quirky modern touches, is a big trend in interiors at the moment.
 We like to think we are experts in styling the contemporary country home.
 A home filled with timeless furniture, cosy fabrics, rattan baskets, soft rugs, glowing lamps and elements of the countryside.
 Let us show you how to create a rustic haven...

 Timeless, classic furniture is the centre of the country home.
 It ages gracefully with your family and is beloved for its timeworn familiarity.
 Think of sofas to sink into, chairs to curl up in, a solid oak table to gather around and bookcases to fill with books and treasures.
 Invest in furniture that will stand the test of time.